-Ayahuasca brew is drunk during the Ayahuasca Ceremonies and include several different sacred plants.
+Ayahuasca brew is drunk during the Ayahuasca Ceremonies in Peru and other countrie and include several different sacred plants.

 The genus Banisteriopsisis comprised of hundreds of different species of vines, growing id Central and South America.
 The main constituent in the plant, important for the ayahuasca brew, called beta-carboline alkaloids, which is a MAO inhibitors.
 They block the activity of certain naturally occurring enzymes in our bodies, called “monoamine oxidases” (MAO), which are blocking the psychedelic molecules of DMT to be active in our body.
 Caapi vine sets up human brain receptors for high activity and prepare it for activation of DMT molecules- which is the vision-inducing agent.
 While the MAO is in the suppressed state, achieved by the beta-carboline alkaloids in caapi vine, the DMT gets attached to the brain receptors and let our visions to flow free, without limitation imposed by our conditioning systems.

 Ayahuasca vine is the sacred medicinal plant and it has much more healing powers, then just MAO inhibitors actions.
 The vine has its own psychedelic agent, which is the vision activator.
 Compaunds in vine have antibacterial properties, antimalarial properties; it helps to fight the development of Parkinson disease.

 The second most important ingredients in the ayahuasca brew are the leaves from Psychotria viridis – Chakruna.